Nov 16, 2018

 Predictive algorithms are increasingly used by police departments in the United States to anticipate and deter criminal activity by identifying geographic regions that are at high risk for crime.
 The use of so-called place-based predictive algorithms in policing has faced negative public attention but very little academic scrutiny.

 Jan 27, 2017

-Irina Raicu will gave a lecture on how connecting things to the internet may have some ethical questions.
+Irina Raicu presents "Barbies, Pacemakers, and Everything In Between: Building a More Ethical Internet of Things" which is a lecture on how connecting things to the internet may have some ethical questions.